Quantum vortex driven Kelvin wave in the thermal background of superfluid helium: Conclusions

 \section{Conclusions}

 In the present work, we have investigated the propagation of KW on quantized vortices and their impact on the dynamics of the normal component of helium~II.
 We have also observed how normal fluid fluctuations induced by vortices in the normal fluid have an impact on vortices themselves thanks to the recently developed, two-way fully coupled algorithm FOUCAULT \cite{Galantucci2020}, and compared our results with the one-way coupling model elaborated by Schwarz \cite{schwarz-1978}.
 Our study shows three main results.
-First, the relation dispersion computed in the FOUCAULT model is strongly temperature dependent, in contrast to the relation dispersion calculated employing the Schwarz model.
-Second, the dimensionless damping $\alpha(k_z)$ expressing the ratio of mutual friction dissipation to wave propagation results to be scale-dependent when using the two-way coupling, while it shows to be constant with the Schwarz model.
+First, the dispersion relation computed in the FOUCAULT model is strongly temperature dependent, in contrast to the dispersion relation calculated employing the Schwarz model.
+Second, the dimensionless damping $\alpha_k$ expressing the ratio of mutual friction dissipation to wave propagation results to be scale-dependent when using the two-way coupling, while it shows to be constant with the Schwarz model.
 These two first results show that the self-consistent modeling included in FOUCAULT reveals novel features regarding wave propagation on quantum vortices which were not predicted by previous models.

-In addition, and more importantly, our third result consists in reporting numerical and theoretical evidence that KW on quantized vortices in superfluid helium can be directly observed in the normal fluid through coherent oscillations of the local vorticity field.
+In addition, and more importantly, our third result consists in reporting numerical and theoretical evidence that KW on quantized vortices in superfluid helium can induce a coherent response in the normal fluid through oscillations of the local vorticity field.
 The measured dispersion relation of these normal fluid waves matches that of the KWs on vortices, confirming a strong dynamical coupling between the two components.
 The frequency and damping of these waves exhibit a clear temperature dependence governed by the mutual friction parameters.

-Our findings are relevant for future experiments employing high-resolution tracer visualization techniques \cite{peretti-etal-2023}, as we suggest that KW behavior may be detected not only through filament motion but also through the correlated motion of the surrounding normal fluid.
-This could enhance the possibility of measuring experimentally their dispersion relation.
+Our findings are relevant for future experiments employing high-resolution tracer visualization techniques \cite{peretti-etal-2023}.
+From our simulations we estimate that KWs with an initial amplitude $A_0 \sim 0.1\,\mu$m induce a root-mean-square velocity in the normal fluid of order $10^{-1}\,\mu$m/s.
+Although this value depends on parameters such as temperature, vortex density, and wave amplitude, larger KW amplitudes may occur in experiments, which could enhance the resulting normal-fluid signal and make it accessible to high-resolution tracer visualization techniques.
+This opens new possibilities for probing KW dynamics experimentally through the correlated motion of the surrounding normal fluid.